emtpb/dsch/doc/tutorial.rst

 Note that in both cases, we did not have to explicitly state the backend to be used.
 This is because DSCH automatically detects that this is a file path ending in ".h5" and chooses the HDF5 backend accordingly.
 If we wrote ``test.npz``, the NumPy npz backend would be chosen instead.
-Of course, autodetection can also be overridden, see :func:`dsch.load` and :func:`dsch.create`.
+Of course, autodetection can also be overridden, see :func:`~dsch.frontend.load` and :func:`~dsch.frontend.create`.

 Accessing Data